Jathi Ratnalu: Music

-The film score and soundtrack album is composed by Radhan, who earlier teamed up with the director Nag Ashwin in Yevade Subramanyam (2015).
-Two songs "Chitti" (written by Ramajogayya Sastry and sung by Ram Miriyala) and "Mana Jathiratnalu" (written by Kasarla Shyam and sung by Rahul Sipligunj) were released as single tracks on 29 January and 19 February 2021 respectively.
+The film score and soundtrack album are composed by Radhan.

 Release

-The film was released on 11 March 2021.
+The film released on 11 March 2021.
 It began streaming on Amazon Prime Video from 11 April 2021.
+The satellite rights of the film acquired by Gemini TV.

 Reception

 Critical reception

 Neeshita Nyayapati, writing for Times of India gave three stars out of five and termed it as "A madcap comedy featuring 'silly fools'."
 She opined that in spite of weak story, the one-liners that roll one after another keep you engrossed.
 She concluded the review calling "Jathi Rathnalu is a mixed bag" but worth for its comedy and the performances."
 Hemanth Kumar in his review for Firstpost also gave three stars out of five and opined that the script of the film is packed with funny one-liners, and every scene is interesting.
 Though Kumar felt that the middle of the film was boring due to subplots, he praised the comic timing of Polishetty, Priyadarshi, and Ramakrishna.
 He concluded, "It is an unapologetic madcap entertainer, and does not hold itself back until the final moment."

 The Hindu's Sangeetha Devi Dundoo termed the film as "Nonsensical laugh riot".
 She agreed with Kumar and opined that story was weak as fun wore out in the second half due to the repetition of one-liners.
 She praised the performances of the lead cast and felt that final courtroom scenes were the highlight of the film, though she would have preferred a shorter film and fewer sub-plots in the post-intermission narrative.
 Gabbeta Ranjith Kumar writing for The Indian Express praised the performance of Naveen Polishetty for his comedy timings and the chemistry with Priyadarshi and Rahul Ramakrishna.
 Ranjith Kumar contented, "Practically every dialogue leads to laughs, making the film one of the finest comedies to have come out of Tollywood in a long time."